saulbel/lana-shop/README.md

 Flask API
 ├── GET         -->     http://localhost:5000/ping          -->      checks if server is up and running
 ├── GET         -->     http://localhost:5000/metrics       -->      exposing api metrics for Prometheus
-├── GET         -->     http://localhost:5000/products      -->      returns all products in lana's shop
+├── GET         -->     http://localhost:5000/products      -->      returns all products in shop
 ├── GET         -->     http://localhost:5000/basket        -->      returns the basket
 ├── POST        -->     http://localhost:5000/basket        -->      adds a product to the basket
 ├── GET         -->     http://localhost:5000/totalbasket   -->      returns the basket and total price